Jayden Price: Atlanta Falcons

 After not being selected in the 2024 NFL draft, Price signed with the Atlanta Falcons as an undrafted free agent.
 On August 27, 2024, he was released from the team as part of roster cuts.

 Hamilton Tiger-Cats

-On September 8, the Hamilton Tiger-Cats signed Price to the practice roster.
+On September 8, 2024, the Hamilton Tiger-Cats signed Price to their practice roster.
 He appeared in one game for the Tiger-Cats against the Toronto Argonauts, where he returned a kickoff for 22 yards.
 On September 25, he reverted to the practice roster before being released on October 8.

 Birmingham Stallions

 On October 30, 2024, the Birmingham Stallions signed Price.
 He was later traded to the Arlington Renegades on November 4.

 Arlington Renegades

 Price played in ten games for the Renegades, registering 29 tackles, including two tackles for loss, 13 pass deflections and 0.5 sacks.
 He also returned 15 kickoffs for 321 yards and 20 punt returns for 194 yards, which placed him second in the UFL in punt return yards in 2025.
 On June 20, Price was released by the team.